The Best Movies of 2017 (So Far)

 Wind River

 ”Although the resolution to the mystery wouldn’t do credit to a third-rate thriller, it’s crazily powerful — sudden and bloody but with no real catharsis, just a sense of waste and a feeling of, ‘What now?’
 I’m not sure how Sheridan would answer that — not that an artist really needs to.
 He has a soft spot for vigilantism, which I’m guessing he sees as a necessary evil — or perhaps a Western genre convention that he’s loath to pass up.
 (Renner wears a cowboy hat.)
-In any case, long after the gunshots of Wind Riverfade, you might think you hear the cries of the dead.”
+In any case, long after the gunshots of Wind River fade, you might think you hear the cries of the dead.”

 Your Name